FOREX-Korean tensions keep yen near eight-week highs

 It was 0.2 percent lower at 1.1310 francs, compared with highs of 1.1537 francs hit a week ago.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Patrick Graham Editing by Jeremy Gaunt.)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Patrick Graham, editing by Larry King)